yellowanthq/yellowant-dotnet-app/README.md

 ## Start Application

 Copy ClientID, Client Secret, and Verification Token from application settings page.
-Replace them in Controllers/UserIntegrationController
+Replace them in Controllers/UserIntegrationController.
+Start local server.

+## Using Ngrok

+Ngrok provide public URLs for your apps on local machine.
+You can use this to test out your application before launching it to production.
+Make sure you replace all relevant URLs with temproary test URLs.
+Headover to [Ngrok](https://ngrok.com/) to find out more.